Back to top

 Caveats and Limitations

-Only people aged 16 years and older can complete the survey People living in institutions, in households without telephones, and those with invalid/missing household addresses in the Registered Persons Database (RPDB) are excluded.
+Only people aged 16 years and older can complete the survey.
+People living in institutions, in households without telephones, and those with invalid/missing household addresses in the Registered Persons Database (RPDB) are excluded.
 Respondents who were unable to speak English or French or were not healthy enough (physically or mentally) to complete the interview were not surveyed.
+The Health Care Experience Survey (HCES) on which the indicator data are based has been affected by reduced surveying in 2023.
+The 2023 data are unreliable for some indicator results, so those are not reported.
+Please note that results for 2023 are based on data collected from April to December 2023 rather than during the entire calendar year.

 Comments Detailed

 The results are weighted to account for the design characteristics of the survey and post-stratified by age and sex to reflect the Ontario population.
-In addition the geographic region and community weighting is applied.
+In addition geographic region and community weighting is applied.
 References ‘fill fd_type’ in the question can mean a family doctor, GP, nurse practitioner, or anyone else the respondent said they get their primary care from.
-International and provincial comparisons are reported in Measuring Up report.
-Data source for international and provincial comparisons is Commonwealth Fund International Health Policy Survey of Adults, that has a similar question: The survey question in CMWF IHP is: “Last time you were sick or needed medical attention, how quickly could you get an appointment to see a doctor or a nurse?
-The CMWF survey population is adults aged 18 and older.
-A similar indicator is included in the primary care QIP as well.
-The data source for it is local data collection.
-The question advised in the QIP guidance document is: The last time you were sick or were concerned you had a health problem, how many days did it take from when you first tried to see your doctor or nurse practitioner to when you actually SAW him/her or someone else in their office?
 The education stratification analysis is done among those aged 25 and older.
 Urban/rural status is defined using Statistics Canada's Statistical Area Classification.
-Household income analysis does not consider the household composition.
+Household income analysis does not consider household composition.

 Footnotes